🎬 Video Generation¶

 -

-SeeU is a 2D→4D→2D learning framework that reconstructs a 4D world representation from sparse monocular 2D frames, learns continuous and physically consistent 4D dynamics on a low-rank representation (B-spline parameterization + physical constraints), and reprojects the 4D world back to 2D, completing unseen regions with a spatiotemporally context-aware video generator—enabling generation of unseen visual content across time and space.
+SeeU is proposed as a 2D→4D→2D learning framework: it reconstructs a 4D world representation from sparse monocular 2D frames, learns continuous and physically consistent 4D dynamics on a low-rank representation (via B-spline parameterization and physical constraints), and finally re-projects the 4D world back to 2D.
+A spatiotemporal context-aware video generator completes unseen regions, enabling the generation of unseen visual content across time and space.

 -